 During a power outage or disaster a battery operated portable radio will help keep you informed about what’s going on.

 Information is important to decision making during a crisis.

 Think about it.
 If the power goes out, what’s one of the things you’re going to want to know?
 To find out the details about what happened, the cause, how long it might be, the affects, what’s happening in the region as a result, etc..

 This will enable you to stay a step or two ahead of the rest who may be slow to react – or to simply make better decisions while adapting to what’s happening around you.

 It is remarkably priced, especially considering that it is made by Sony (who makes quality electronics).

 It is small enough to easily fit in a pack or a kit while measuring only 4.69 x 2.74 x 1.50 inches.
 It’s a “pocket radio”.

-When I first bought it after looking at reviews for the best ‘cheap’ (inexpensive) small portable AM radio, I was quite surprised with it’s ability to pull in stations, and it has a decent sound (for it’s size).
-Now that I’ve looked at the reviews again – 2 years later – I see that it is even more popular than when I bought it.
+When I first bought it after looking at reviews for the best but inexpensive small portable radio, I was quite surprised with it’s ability to pull in stations.
+And it has a decent sound for it’s small size.

 One thing that I’ve always liked about analog tuners is the speed at which you can scan the dial.
-Although you cannot fine-tune it like digital radios, for ordinary AM or FM radio reception it’s no big deal – and may even be advantageous in some conditions.
+Although you cannot fine-tune it like a digital radio, it’s no big deal given it’s purpose.